 Below you will find the current Consolidated Plan and 1st One-Year Action Plan and notices for hearings and ways for the public to comment.
-The previous six-year Consolidated Plan, as well as information on the Bureau's Citizen Participation Plan and Federal Funding Oversight Committee.
+The previous six-year Consolidated Plan, as well as information on the Bureau's Citizen Participation Plan. and Federal Funding Oversight Committee are also available.

 Notice of the Portland Consortium Housing Need Meeting

 on Housing and Community Economic Development